 - activate community spaces to encourage more Queenslanders to get more active, more often.

-This will allow organisations to address barriers to participation through infrastructure such as new change rooms for sporting clubs or additional lighting for safety.
+This will allow organisations to address barriers to participation through infrastructure such as new clubhouses or change rooms for sporting clubs, additional lighting and surfaces for safety.

 Around 150 infrastructure projects are set to benefit Queensland communities over the next three years through the initiative, with up to $1 million (GST exclusive) invested per project.